oVirt/ovirt-site/source/develop/release-management/features/storage/mixed-types-data-center.html.md

 *   Data centers of version 3.0 can not contain mixed types (again with the exception of ISO & import/export domains) , if a block domain is the first to be attached to the data center, file domains will not be able to be attached and vice versa
 *   Gluster domains can only be attached to data centers with compatibility version 3.3 or higher
-*   Posix domains can only be attached to data centers with conpatibility version 3.2 or higher
+*   POSIX domains can only be attached to data centers with compatibility version 3.2 or higher
 *   Live storage migration will only be supported between block domains and between file domains but not from block to file or file to block

 ### User Experience